JanicaCosta/Game-Project-2/README.md

 ## Design

-the idea was to make the page very simple with a board and at the bottom a score area to sum the wins from which player.
+The idea was to make the page very simple with a board and at the bottom a score area to sum the wins from which player.
+At the bottom of the page is a footer with the Rules for the game if anyone does not know.

 ## Game